 9. Samsung C27HG70 27″ AMD Freesync

-The Samsung C27HG70 isn't your average run of the mill monitor for gaming.
-It pairs its 1440p high resolution with a very good contrast ratio: a quality that's often deficient even in the best gaming monitors.
-We're of the opinion that if you're investing in a 1440p monitor, you might as well get the most out of that improved graphical fidelity.
+The Samsung C27HG70 isn't your average run-of-the-mill gaming monitor.
+It pairs its 1440p high resolution with a very good contrast ratio, a quality that's often deficient even in the best gaming monitors.
+We hold the opinion that if you're investing in a 1440p monitor, you might as well get the most out of that improved graphical fidelity.

 10. Acer Nitro XV272U Pbmiiprzx 144Hz Monitor

-The proprietary nature of graphics card manufacturers means that the best gaming monitor for you may depend significantly on what hardware is packed into your computer.
-Therefore it's worth noting that the Acer Nitro supports AMD FreeSync making it a great option if you're running an AMD Radeon graphics card.
+The proprietary nature of graphics card manufacturers means that the best gaming monitor for you may depend significantly on the hardware packed into your computer.
+Therefore, it's worth noting that the Acer Nitro supports AMD FreeSync making it a great option if you're running an AMD Radeon graphics card.

 11. Acer Predator X35 Ultrawide 1800R Curved Monitor